JanWilczek/wolf-sound-blog/_posts/fx/2022-05-17-lowpass-highpass-filter-plugin-with-juce.md

 Every JUCE plugin has two main components:

-* plugin processor, and
+* a plugin processor, and
-* plugin editor.
+* a plugin editor.

 The **plugin processor** handles everything related to signal processing within the plugin and does not handle graphical user interface (GUI).

-The **plugin editor** is the main GUI class that allows the developer to create sliders, checkboxes, buttons, etc., and connect them with the plugin parameters.
+The **plugin editor** is the main GUI class that allows the developer to create sliders, checkboxes, buttons, etc., and connect them to the plugin parameters.

 The plugin processor of our plugin will contain the filtering code.
-The plugin editor of our plugin will contain the graphical controls and the bindings to the filter's parameters.
+The plugin editor of our plugin will contain the graphical controls and the bindings to the plugin's parameters.

 ### Audio Processor Value Tree State